nillith/xorshift256/README.md

     const rng = XorShift256(Math.random());

-The parameter of the constructor will be used to seed the generator.
-It's optional.
+The constructor accepts one optional seed parameter.
 If you don't provide one.
-It will seed with a fixed default seed:  `XorShift256.defaultSeed`.
+It will be seeded with a fixed default seed:  `XorShift256.defaultSeed`.
 You can pass anything as seed.
-It's recommended to pass an array of numbers.
+It's recommended that you pass an array of numbers.

 You can also reseed the generator anytime after creation:

     rng.seed(some-seed);

-To generate a floating point value in [0, 1):
+To generate a floating point value in the interval [0, 1):

     rng();
     // or:
     rng.uniform01();

-To generate a floating point value in [-1, 1):
+To generate a floating point value in the interval [-1, 1):

     rng.uniform11();

-To generate a floating point value in [min, max):
+To generate a floating point value in the interval [min, max):

     rng.uniform(min, max);
     // or: